nodejs/node/doc/api/cluster.markdown

 ### cluster.workers

 In the cluster all living worker objects are stored in this object by there `uniqueID` as the key.
-This makes it easy to loop thouge all liveing workers.
+This makes it easy to loop through all living workers.

-    // Go througe all workers
+    // Go through all workers
     function eachWorker(callback) {
       for (var uniqueID in cluster.workers) {
         callback(cluster.workers[uniqueID]);